Carbon Steel Katana Canada: Ultimate Guide for Collectors 2026

 Michonne Katana – Premium Edition

-The enhanced version features upgraded materials and better detailing for picky collectors:
+The enhanced version features upgraded materials and superior detailing for discriminating collectors:

 • Premium 1095 carbon steel with advanced heat treatment